Neighbourhoods on Gabriola

 Here’s the colour key, by name, of the organized neighbourhoods currently on our map.

-Why Gabriola Neighbourhoods?
+Why Gabriola Neighbourhood Network?

 Participants emphasized that neighbourhoods, where people know and support each other, are key to surviving disasters like forest fires and earthquakes, or even lesser impacts like a snow dump or extended power outage.

-Team Objectives
+GNN Objectives

 • Connect with organized neighbourhoods and their primary contact(s), providing support and information.